Lamburgers with Hummus and Tzatziki on Pita

 Or for a more traditional gyro style appearance

-Cut the lamb patty in half and fold the pita over the meat and filling, taco style.
-This tastes remarkably like a gyro, my favorite fair food! *Serves 3, gyro-style.
+Cut the lamb patty in half and fold the pita over the meat and filling, taco-style.
+This tastes remarkably like a gyro, my favourite fair food! *Serves 3, gyro-style.

 The lemon zest lightens up the heaviness of the lamb and also aids digestion.